-Prerequisite(s): 152-108 Web 2 - Client Side and (152-136 Database 2 or 152-132 Database 1)
+Prerequisite(s): 152-108 Web 2 - Client Side and 152-132 Database 1

 152-166 | IT Developer Capstone // 3 Credits

 This course culminates and assesses the students experience in the Information Technology - Software Developer program.
 This advanced course provides further hands-on experience in application development.
 Students will work in small groups to create an application.
 Students will be required to use project management techniques during the development process.